SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ```

 We can now see that the name label of a film detail has been styled.
-""esteban"" I get a grey not read label.
-No idea why.
-""Enzo"" Personally I don't have any problem, the label is red

 ![Styled film description](figures/FilmList-styling.png width=60&label=FilmListPresenterStyled)